EduardoCamargoMarin/Network-Devices-Monitoring/README.md

 # Roadmap for future features
 1. Add up's will have logs
-2. Possibility to change the settings using the command's prompt instead of changing the code itself - 1.0.2 Patch
-3. Option to download IT basic tools
+2. Possibility to do a quick and full Windows Defender Scan.